MickiusMousius/Rolio46Keyboard/doc/controller.md

  * High manufacturing standards
  * Well established & widely used so its behavior is very well understood

-This is by far the best all round controller.
+This is a good all round controller.
 It has an excellent power consumption profile, has good support for all required features and is readily available from many distributors.

+### Mikoto rev 7.2

+TIn my opnion the best of the available controllers.
+Documentation for this controller can be found on the [Mikoto GitHub](https://github.com/zhiayang/mikoto).

+The most standout features are summarized below:
+ * Excellent battery life, I get more than 4 weeks of usage with a Rolio 46.2
+ * Uses a battery fuel gauge (MAX1748) so provides much better battery reporting than a nice!nano and many of its clones
+ * Has an excellent power path management design

+The largest drawback to this controller is that it is not in common use & ony appears to be available from a [single vendor](https://keebd.com/products/mikoto-controller) (though, a very good vendor).
+The Rolio46 has a build target for the Mikoto that is actively tested/used.

 ### SuperMini NRF52840